kintone/cli-kintone/README.md

 #### Attachment

-Files in same Attachment field (in same Table row) are separated with line break (\n).
+Files in the same Attachment field (in the same Table row) are separated with line breaks (\n).

 ```csv
 "file"